kings-moloch/kings-docs/docs/Membership.md

 ## Are there any other requirements needed to become a member?

-To contribute Ether to Kings' Azit DAO, members will need to go through accredited investor, anti-money laundering ("AML"), Know Your Customer ("KYC"), and Office of Foreign Assets Control ("OFAC") checks as defined under U.S. law and as discussed further below.
-A joining member will need to deposit a sufficient amount of Ether from the member's Ethereum address in order to complete the membership process.
+To contribute USDC to Kings' Azit DAO, members will need to go through accredited investor, anti-money laundering ("AML"), Know Your Customer ("KYC"), and Office of Foreign Assets Control ("OFAC") checks as defined under U.S. law and as discussed further below.
+A joining member will need to deposit a sufficient amount of USDC from the member's Ethereum address in order to complete the membership process.

 A member will also need to submit sufficient information to verify the potential member's identity for AML, KYC, and OFAC checks, including: